BioRobotics-Spring-2020/Lab_1/README.md

 ### File info
 These parameters set-up the file save directory for the .csv files

+(You do not need these for this lab)
 ### Zephyr Info
 These parameters are used to set functions for the Zephyr BioHarness
 - macAddress : device mac address or "unknown".